 Physical activity is a wonderful way to infuse positive energy back into the body.
 This is a great activity to do right after your child gets home from school because it gives them a mental break from a long day.

-As you walk, you can also try picking up a small rock or touching a plant or flower.
+You can also try picking up a small rock or touching a plant or flower as you walk.
 Notice the bugs or the birds.
 Take a moment to kneel down and touch the earth.
 Walk mindfully paying close attention to everything.
 Make sure you walk in silence because you want to notice all those little details.

-Walking is a wonderful stress relieving activity because it helps clear the mind and spark creative ideas.
+Walking is a wonderful stress-relieving activity because it helps clear the mind and sparks creative ideas.
 Try going on a safari the next time your child gets frustrated and you might be surprised at how well this works.

 The tense and release muscle relaxation is an exercise that relaxes the mind and body by progressively tensing and releasing those large muscle groups.

 In this activity, you will gently tense and then release each large muscle group without straining too hard.
-Try to tense each muscle for approximately 5 seconds for the best results.
+Try to tense each muscle for five seconds for the best results.

-This activity is perfect prior to going to sleep because it helps the body release tension.
+This activity is perfect before going to sleep because it helps the body release tension.
 Have your child try this activity lying down after they get into bed for the night.

 Starting at the feet, gently squeeze the muscles in the feet by tightening them, then slowly releasing.
 You can also point the toes up and then back down for a gentle release.

-Next, squeeze the large muscles in the calves for 5 seconds, then gently release.
-Working your way up the body, squeeze the thigh muscles for 5 seconds then gently release.
+Next, squeeze the large muscles in the calves for five seconds, then gently release.
+Working your way up the body, squeeze the thigh muscles for five seconds then gently release.